Resources

 Technical Integration

-Banks need to create secure APIs for sharing data with third-parties, based on a qualified industry standard.
+Banks need to create secure APIs for sharing data with third-parties, based on a consensus standard.
 Although the CFPB has not explicitly named a standard, it is very likely to be the FDX API from the Financial Data Exchange (FDX), coupled with security protocols from the OpenID Foundation (OIDF) as adopted in other regions.
 This requires a great deal of specialised technical skills and resources.

 Cost and Resource Allocation